redux-orm/redux-orm/README.md

 **Instantiation**: you don't need to do this yourself.
 Use `schema.from`.

 **Instance properties**:

+- `getNextState(opts)`: applies all the recorded updates in the session and returns the next state.
+You may pass options with the `opts` object.
+- `reduce()`: calls model-specific reducers and returns the next state.

-You can access all the registered Models in the schema for querying and updates as properties of this instance.
+Additionally, you can access all the registered Models in the schema for querying and updates as properties of this instance.
 For example, given a schema with `Book` and `Author` models,

 ```javascript
 const session = schema.from(state, action);